mikix/nonogram-db/README.md

 Additionally, it is desirable that the puzzle reveal a picture and have a name that does not obviously give away what the picture is.

+## Random Puzzles

+There is also a generator included in the `tools` folder.
+To find the first three solvable 5x5 nonograms that are rated difficulty 4 or higher, use the following command (with an install of Jan Wolter's pbnsolve at `~/pbnsolve`):

+    cd tools
+    PATH=~/pbnsolve:$PATH ./findpuzzle.go -d 4+ -n 3 5 5 0

+This won't generate a pretty picture.
+But they are still good logic puzzles.

 ## Format

 An additional complication for writing a nonogram app is that there are many many formats ([at least 26](http://webpbn.com/export.cgi)) for puzzle files.
 None are particularly bizarre or innovative.
 They are all just different.